codingMustache/codingMustache/README.md

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+What amount of bits commonly equals one byte?
- 1. Stencyl
+ 1. 1
- 2. Game Maker
+ 2. 64
- 3. Construct
+ 3. 8
- 4. Torque 2D
+ 4. 2

 <details>
   <summary>Answer</summary>
-  Game Maker
+  8
 </details>